isobelpepp/bank-tech-test/README.md

 ### Instructions:

 - Clone this repository and cd into it
-- Run 'rspec' in terminal to execute tests
+- Run 'rspec' in terminal to execute tests and check test coverage
 - IRB example:

 ```